AkerBP/seathru_nerf/README.md

 ns-train seathru-nerf-lite --vis viewer+wandb colmap --data <path_to_dataset> --images-path images_wb
 ```

+(If you get an error with the colmap path, create a directory `colmap` in the dataset folder and move the `sparse` folder into it.)

 You can then track the training process on [wandb](https://wandb.ai/site) or watch it live via the [nerfstudio viewer](https://docs.nerf.studio/en/latest/quickstart/viewer_quickstart.html).

 When training is completed (takes around 1hr for the SeaThru-NeRF dataset scenes with a RTX3060 Laptop GPU), the trained model will be saved to an `./outputs/` folder.